cyberboy666/_transcribe_/README.md

 ![image](https://user-images.githubusercontent.com/12017938/152463166-0fea052b-1eed-4f63-a59d-55c360bfea76.png)

-Thanks to Gilbert Sin. to Bastien Lavaud for circuit advice, always.
+Thanks to Gilbert Sinnott for helping with initial experiments. to Bastien Lavaud for circuit advice, always.
 To Ben Caldwell for project advice.
 To everyone who has or will contribute ♥♥♥